 Wine (Wine Is Not an Emulator) is an open-source application provides compatibility of running software developed for Microsoft Windows on Unix-like operating systems.
 With the help of Wine, you can run Windows software on a Linux system.
 Wine 5.0 is the latest version available for the installation on Ubuntu systems.

-This tutorial will help you to install Wine on Ubuntu 20.04 LTS systems.
+This tutorial describes you to how to install Wine on Ubuntu 20.04 LTS systems.
+To install wine on previous Ubuntu version follow this article.

 First of all, The systems running with the 64-bit architecture needs to enable 32-bit architecture.